whanyu1212/QTraderFX/README.md

 <br/>
 <br/>

 QTraderFX is an algorithmic trading project that implements a Q-learning based trading strategy.
-It operates and interacts with the forex market using minute-interval data fetched from OANDA's API.
+It operates and interacts with the forex market using minute-interval data fetched from OANDA's API with a time-based exit.
 This is a work in progress project.
 Currently it only supports a subset of currency pairs and limited to long positions only.

 <br/>

 ## Rationale
-<u>The reasons for moving away from traditional ML to generate singals are as follow:</u>
+<u>The reasons for moving away from traditional ML to generate signals are as follow:</u>

 - The market is non-stationary.
 The current goodness of fit of the model does not indicate future trend. **Data/Concept drifts** occur way too often for the signals generated from traditional ML to be meaningful.
 - In higher frequency trading environment.
 There are way **more noise than actual signals**.
 The likelihood of **overfitting** on noise is extremely high.
+- The effectiveness of indicators that provide **explanatory power** for feature extraction can fluctuate and **may not remain consistent over time**.
+- Metrics for traditional ML may not translate to profitable trading strategy.
-- Reinforcement learning and other advanced techniques that can adapt to changing environments and consider the sequential nature of decision-making
+- Reinforcement learning and other more sophisticated techniques that can adapt to changing environments and consider the sequential nature of decision-making

 <br/>